Thiol-ene reaction: Dendrimer synthesis

+Polymer synthesis

+Multifunctional thiols such as pentaerythritol tetrakis(3-mercaptopropionate) can react with multifunctional enes such as norbornene-functionalized monomers, by photopolymerization to form cross-linked polymer networks.
+These thiol-ene networks are advantageous over traditional networks in that they form rapidly and quantitatively under atmospheric conditions (no oxygen inhibition) to form homogeneous polymer networks.

 Surface patterning

 The thiol-ene functionalization of surface has been widely investigated in material science and biotechnology.
 The attachment of a molecule with a sterically accessible alkene or thiol group to a solid surface enables the construction of polymers on the surface through subsequent thiol-ene reactions.
 Given that in aqueous solutions thiol-ene reactions can be initiated by UV light (wavelength 365–405 nm) or sunlight, the attachment of a given functional group to the exposed thiol or alkene can be controlled spatially through photomasking.
 More specifically, a photomask, enables the selective exposure of a surface to a UV light source, controlling the location of a given thiol-ene reaction, whereas the identity of the attached molecule is determined by the composition of the aqueous phase placed above the surface at the time of UV exposure.
 Thus, the manipulation of the shape of the photomask and the composition of the aqueous layer results in the creation of heterogeneous surface, whose properties depend on identity of the attached molecule at a given location.

 Thiol-ene functionalization of a surface can be achieved with a high level of spatial specificity, allowing the production of photomasks.